billziss-gh/imap/README.md

 The prefix together with the position describe which subset from the set of 64-bit integers is contained under a particular internal node.
 For example, the prefix _00000000a0008000_ together with position _1_ is written _00000000a0008000 / 1_ and describes the set of all 64-bit integers _x_ such that _00000000a00080**00** <= x <= 00000000a00080**ff**_.
 In this example, position _1_ denotes the highlighted digit _00000000a00080**0**0_.

-In the following graphs we will use the following symbol to denote an internal node:
+In the following graphs we will use the following visual symbol to denote an internal node:

 ![Internal Node](doc/node.svg)

 The size of an internal node is exactly 64-bytes, which happens to be the most common cache-line size.
 To accomplish this an internal node is stored as an array of 16 32-bit integers ("slots").
-The high 28 bits of each slot are used to store pointers to other nodes (internal and external); it can also be used to store the _y_ value directly without using external node storage if the _y_ value can "fit" in the slot.
+The high 28 bits of each slot are used to store pointers to other nodes; they can also be used to store the _y_ value directly without using external node storage if the _y_ value can "fit".
 The low 4 bits of each slot are used to encode one of the hexadecimal digits of the prefix.
-Because the lowest hexadecimal digit of every possible prefix (_h<sub>0</sub>_) is always 0, we use the low 4 bits of slot 0 to store the node position.
+Because the lowest hexadecimal digit of every possible prefix (_h<sub>0</sub>_) is always _0_, we use the low 4 bits of slot 0 to store the node position.

 ![Internal Node Structure](doc/nodestru.svg)